Registered Designs in New Zealand

 New Zealand therefore differs from other jurisdictions, where there is a limited grace period.
-For example, the European Union and the United States have a 12-month and 6-month grace period respectively.
+For example, the European Union and the United States each have a 12-month grace period.
 In those jurisdictions, an applicant’s own activities during the grace period will not be taken into account for determining if the design is new.

 Under Australian law, ownership of the right to apply for a registered design is complex.
 In some cases, both the party who commissions the work and the actual creator may be entitled to apply for a registered design.

 Applying for a Registered Design

 A design application is filed with a set of drawings showing the article in detail.
 This typically includes views of each side of the article with one or more isometric or perspective views.

 It is possible to exclude some details from the design, for example by showing them in dashed lines.
 This means the design protection is not limited to designs with those details.

 The design application is examined by a design examiner at the Intellectual Property Office of New Zealand.
 The design examiner considers whether the design is new and otherwise complies with the registration requirements.
 This process typically takes a few weeks.

 Once any of the design examiner’s objections are overcome, the design is registered and published.